mkolas/dca-rs/README.md

 ## Differences

-Although dca-rs tries to be a seamless drop-in replacement of the reference implementation, there are some differences which will be explained here:
+Although dca-rs tries to be a seamless drop-in replacement of the reference implementation, there are some differences, as explained below.

 ### Command line flags